mohammedSlimani/chatlayer-test/assignments /echo-chatbot/README.md

     docker-compose up
     ```

-You should be able to have access to the frontend at `http://localhost:3001`
+You should be able to have access to the frontenhered at `http://localhost:3001`

 ### Without docker